Red Light District Orderlies: Trial

 The gang's trial began in mid-2001 at the Almaty City Court.
 During the hearings, all three defendants expressed indifference to the proceedings, all the while some of the victims' family members experienced such shock that they fainted.
 Due to this, an ambulance team was on constant standby near the courthouse in case this happened.

 In the end, all three men were found guilty on every count, and on 28 September 2001, they were sentenced to death.
 Vershinin's mother fainted upon hearing the verdict, while his father Sergey – who also acted as his lawyer – cussed out the judge.
 Nikolai Ledyaev was convicted of the attempted robbery and failure to report a crime, for which he was sentenced to 8 years imprisonment and confiscation of his personal property.

 In 2002, Kopay, Turochkin and Vershinin filed a joint appeal to the Supreme Court, arguing that the death sentence was unconstitutional and that they should be granted a new trial, but the appeal was rejected.
 Vershinin's father expressed indignation at the decision and repeatedly asserted that his son was innocent; that the investigation was marred with violations and accusations that the prosecutors convicted his son solely on the testimony of Kopay and Turochkin.
 In interviews with the press, Sergey Vershinin claimed that his son Mikhail would never apply for a pardon, as that would be like an admission of guilt.

-Contrary to these claims, Mikhail Vershinin did eventually send a petiton for a pardon to President Nursultan Nazarbayev on 18 December 2003, but did not receive a reply.
+Contrary to these claims, Mikhail Vershinin did eventually send a petition for a pardon to President Nursultan Nazarbayev on 18 December 2003, but did not receive a reply.